State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Telemarketing Disclosure Standards

 Nevada requires disclosures at the beginning of each call.
-This includes the identity of the caller, the name of the business represented, and the purpose of the call.
+These include the caller's identity, the name of the business represented, and the purpose of the call.

 Fines and Penalties